ccao-data/model-sales-val/README.md

 ## What Gets Flagged

-Sales from 2014 through present are flagged using this model.
+Sales are flagged based on the defined training data window, consisting of the most recent X years used for model training.
+When required, earlier historical periods outside this window are also flagged to support feature engineering.

 Ongoing sales are flagged on an ad-hoc basis as they are collected by the Department of Revenue and made available to the Data Department.
 See [Model run modes](#model-run-modes) for more information.

 Commercial, industrial, and land-only property sales are _not_ flagged by this model.
 Residential and condominium sales are flagged with the following specifications: